 As emphasized by the weakly connected comutation networks, the KRAS alleles are not acting in the same genetic environments, and, therefore, their allele-specific genetic dependency interactions might be mediated by a comutating partner.
 To address this hypothesis, we constructed linear models for the dependency score of each gene with allele-specific dependency that included a coefficient for the previously linked KRAS allele and a coefficient for the mutation of each gene in its comutation network.
 These models were then fit with elastic net regression to isolate the most informative predictors, adjusting for the RNA expression of the targeted gene 78.

 Some of the models indicated that the mutation of a comutation partner could explain the allele-specific dependency interaction.
 An example of this was how the dependency of COAD cell lines on STARD9 was greater in TP53-mutant lines than in KRAS G12D lines (Fig. 5a).
-79,80If TP53 mutations induce a stronger dependency on STARD9, the reduced frequency of comutation between TP53 and KRAS G12D would cause the opposite effect to be ascribed to the G12D allele.
+Most of the TP53 mutations were located in the DNA binding domain, two of which were nonsense mutations.
+Of the other mutations, two were at splice-sites, one was in the nuclear localization signaling domain, and two more were either nonsense or frameshift mutations in the N-terminal domain.
+All were either predicted to be deleterious79,80 or previously identified recurrent mutations 62.
+If TP53 mutations induce a stronger dependency on STARD9, the reduced frequency of comutation between TP53 and KRAS G12D would cause the opposite effect to be ascribed to the G12D allele.
 A similar effect was found between KRAS G12D and SMAD4 in PAAD cell lines for the dependency on EEF1E1, ABI1, and MYBL2 (Fig. 5b-d).
+All but two of the SMAD4 mutations were frameshift or nonsense mutations.
 Because of the reduced comutation interaction between KRAS G12D and SMAD4 in PAAD, the effects of knocking out these genes can be ascribed to an allele-specific effect or to the SMAD4 mutation.
 These examples highlight how the allele-specific comutation interactions of KRAS can influence the interpretation of other interactions.

 Discussion